sfaist/docs/api-reference/sources.md

       credentials: {
         accessToken: "YOUR_CJ_ACCESS_TOKEN",
         companyId: "YOUR_CJ_COMPANY_ID"
-      } # Credentials will be stored securely and cannot be retrieved once save }
+      } # Credentials will be stored securely and cannot be retrieved once saved }
   )
 }